kneeraazon404/BirthdayCountdown/README.md

-Here's a more detailed and modernized version of the README file for your project:

----

 # Birthday Countdown 🎉

 A sleek and interactive web application to count down to a special birthday!
 This project leverages HTML, CSS, and JavaScript to provide a dynamic and visually appealing countdown timer.